tymyrddin/red-app/source/index.rst

 TL/DR: Many web applications can still easily be exploited to gain unauthorized access to sensitive data and web servers.
 Threats include SQL Injection, Code Injection, XSS, and Cookie poisoning.

+And if not for that and shared hosting is used, there may be access via a vulnerable neighbour.
+Or maybe the server itself is vulnerable (unlikely, but one never knows).

 .. toctree::
    :glob:
    :maxdepth: 1